 (a) Funds deposited to an agency fund are not tax-deductible gifts to the University.

 (b) Expenditures from an agency fund are not entitled to the University's state sales tax exemption.
 Registered student organizations may hold a one-day tax-free sale each month subject to the requirements set forth in OP 62.30, Sales Tax Collection.
-Additional information pertaining to student organization's tax responsibilities can be found at https://www.depts.ttu.edu/centerforcampuslife/Involvement/Student_Orgs/Taxes.php.
+Additional information pertaining to student organizations' tax responsibilities can also be found at https://www.depts.ttu.edu/centerforcampuslife/Involvement/Student_Orgs/Taxes.php.

 (3) Make the University liable for any of the agency's debts, liabilities, or actions;